aquadev-dev/pollbot-aquadev/README.md

 ```

 - Download the rest of the project files
-- Make sure the bot you created is added the discord server you want to run it in
+- Make sure the bot you created is added to the discord server you want to run it in
 - Start the bot by running the following command
 ```
 node .